W1nLin4n/airbus-ship-detection/README.md

 - Applying augmentations on training data
 - Building UNet model and training it, using dice score and bce
 - Saving weights of model to file

+Result is quite good for such a small network:
+- Private score(93% of test data): 0.58662
+- Public score(7% of test data): 0.32421

+From these we can understand, that the model generalized pretty well.